OpenAgenda/wordpress/readme.txt

 The main settings page provides the following settings :

- * *Open Agenda API key* : Your user API key.
-It is highly recommended you provide your account API key for performance reasons.
-It can be found in your account on [https://openagenda.com](https://openagenda.com)
+ * *Open Agenda API key* : Your user API key. **Providing your account API key is required for the plugin to work properly.** It can be found in your account on [https://openagenda.com](https://openagenda.com)
  * *Allow for embedded content* : If your events contain embedded content, tick this box to allow the corresponding HTML tags.
  * *Load default stylesheets* : The plugin provides very basic styling and depends heavily on your theme's styles.
 Disable this to rely 100% on your theme styles.
  * *Cache duration* : For performance reasons, basic requests to Openagenda are temporarily kept in cache.
 This settings controls the time to keep them cached, in seconds.